 Medical Negligence Defense Verdict

-This case was a re-trial of a case back from the Oregon Supreme Court after an initial trial in 2005.
+This case was a re-trial of a case after it came back from the Oregon Supreme Court after an initial trial in 2005.

 Plaintiff went to Legacy Good Samaritan hospital complaining of back pain on July 1, 2002.
 She had a history of chronic back pain and associated neurologic symptoms.
 Emergency room doctors treated Plaintiff and took an MRI.
 Defendant was the on-call neurosurgeon that week.
 ER doctors consulted with Defendant over the phone and Defendant advised that Plaintiff was not a surgical candidate.
 The ER doctors admitted Plaintiff for observation.